cnrosu/AutoHelpDesk/README.md

 - **Adapters** – Surfaces high issues for interfaces stuck at 100 Mb half-duplex and medium issues when negotiated speeds disagree with policy, pointing to throughput problems.
 - **ARP Cache** – Detects gateway MAC changes, duplicate MAC addresses, invalid broadcast replies, and hosts answering for multiple IPs to warn about spoofing or neighbor instability.
 - **Network Adapters** – Reports informational gaps when adapter inventories are missing, raises high severity when no active adapters are detected, and records normals when link data is healthy.
+- **Windows Firewall Profiles** – Flags critical issues when any Windows Firewall profile is disabled, records normals when Domain, Private, and Public stay enabled, and raises informational findings when the profile collector is missing or errors occur.
 - **DHCP** – Runs dedicated analyzers that flag unexpected (non-private) DHCP servers, missing server metadata, static configurations, stale or expiring leases, scope exhaustion, and client event log errors while recording normals when each check passes.
 - **DNS Resolution** – Issues high severity when lookups fail, medium when latency probes timeout, and notes when DNS diagnostics were not collected.
 - **DNS Client** – Warns when adapters lack DNS servers, when public resolvers are configured on domain devices, when registration is disabled, and when policy queries fail.